confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 >     If command `ibmcloud account users` displays multiple user IDs, choose the user ID whose state is `ACTIVE`.
 > - `cluster_name` is a name of a Kubernetes cluster.
 This name is used for the prefix of the names of control plane and worker node virtual server instances.
 > - `ssh_key_name` is the name of your SSH key registered in IBM Cloud or the name of a new SSH key if a public key is also provided using the optional the optional `ssh_pub_key` parameter.
 You can add your SSH key at [https://cloud.ibm.com/vpc-ext/compute/sshKeys](https://cloud.ibm.com/vpc-ext/compute/sshKeys).
 For more information about SSH keys see [managing SSH Keys](https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys).
 The SSH key will be installed on the Kubernetes control plane and worker nodes and is used to access them from your `development machine`.
 > - `podvm_image_name` is the name of the VPC infrastructure custom image for the peer pod VM that the Kubernetes worker will build.
+This name will have `-amd64` or `-s390x` appended to it to name the image that eventually gets imported to VPC infrastructure custom images, depending on if the `image_name` parameter for the instance the peer pod VM image is built on uses the amd64 or s390x CPU architecture
 > - `cos_bucket_name` is the name of the COS bucket that will store the peer pod .vsi image.
 This bucket name must be unique across all IBM Cloud accounts.
 > - `zone_name` (optional) is the zone in the region Terraform will create the demo environment in.
 If not set it defaults to `jp-tok-2`.
 > - `ssh_pub_key` (optional) is an variable for a SSH public key which has **not** been registered in IBM Cloud in the targeted region.
 Terraform will manage this key instead.
 You cannot register the same SSH public key in the same region twice under different SSHs key names.